ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "Ah, so," he said, selecting a taro root.
 He cut it up on the jet black counter and then swept the slices into his hand.

-"I'll introduce you to my dog," said Hero.
+"I'll introduce you to my dog again," said Hero.

 Alex followed Hero into a dark room adjacent to the kitchen.